albar965/littlenavmap-manual/src/en/MAPTHEMES.rst

 Installing Map Themes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Additional map themes can be installed in the directory set in options on page :ref:`cache`,
+Additional map themes can be installed in the directory set in options on page :ref:`options-cache-and-files`,
 section :ref:`options-mapthemes`.
 You have to enter a valid path there before using map themes.

 New maps come as downloads with different directory structures.
-Some contain the base folder ``data\maps\earth`` in the downloaded archive some do not.
+Some contain the base directory ``data\maps\earth`` in the downloaded archive some do not.
 Each map installed theme has to consist of a directory containing the related ``.dgml`` and other files.
 The name of the map directory and the ``.dgml`` file have to match.
 For example ``.../norway-topo/norway-topo.dgml``.